obsidian-tasks-group/obsidian-tasks/docs/how-to/get-tasks-in-current-file.md

     dv.paragraph('```text\n' + query + '\n```');

-### Putting it in to a callout, for pretter output
+### Putting it in to a callout, for prettier output

+If you would like a more pleasing appearance for your Tasks results, you can put them in a [callout](https://help.obsidian.md/How+to/Use+callouts).
+In the example below, the results are displayed in a callout of type `todo`:

     ## Summary of Tasks within this note